BrandonCorey/js_129/Review.md

   - Sets the context of the constructor function to the new object
   - Executes the constructor function
   - returns the new object

+**Benefits**
+- The main benefit here is creating a method once and storing it in a single object
+- This removes code redudancy and reduces the strain on memory of duplicating methods
+  - This is in direct contrast to how methods are shared using factory functions
+- The `new` keyword handles a number of processes automatically, such as creating a new object and setting its prototype
+- Can check if an instance is of a particular type using:
+  - `constructor` property
+  - `instanceOf` keyword

 ```javascript
 function Student(name, degree) {
   this.name = name;